-Maharajah's Garden Exhibition
+Maharajahs Garden Exhibition

-The Maharajah's Garden Exhibition will started in Sydney, Australia in March 2010 and travels for two years around Australia.
-Our them was "Maharajah's Garden" and we had to let our inspiration roam free and come up with something unusual.
-My very first thought went to elephants, and to the festival I'd seen online where the elephants are painted fabulously wild and bright colours, adorned with bells and baubles, and this truly captured my imagination.
+Our theme was “Maharajah’s Garden” and we had to let our inspiration roam free and come up with something unusual.
+My very first thought went to elephants, and to the festival I’d seen online where the elephants are painted fabulously wild and bright colours, adorned with bells and baubles, and this truly captured my imagination.

-Once our artwork was submitted and accepted, the exhibition pieces were packed in two beautifully handpainted normal-sized suitcases, and will be on display in art galleries, exhibition spaces and schools across Australia.
+Once our artwork was submitted and accepted, the exhibition pieces were packed in two beautifully hand-painted normal-sized suitcases, and will be on display in art galleries, exhibition spaces and schools across Australia.

 One of the suitcases is shown here >>